vadimcn/codelldb/MANUAL.md

         retain_context_when_hidden: Controls if the webview panel retains its context when it is hidden.
         enable_scripts:     Controls if scripts are enabled in the webview.
     '''
+def start_debugging(request, configuration):
+    '''Start a new debugging session.'''
 ```

 ## Webview